streamich/modern-pick/docs/id.md

 ```

 P.S.
 The last example is "bad" because it will compile a new selector
-on evere `getPostById` invocation, wheras the two above will compile
+on every `getPostById` invocation, whereas the two above will compile
-only one selector.
+only once.